Three to four years full-time in Grenoble, France. Phase 1: two years. Phase 2: two to three years

 - Energy Management

-During phase 1, students receive a thorough and sophisticated training in the latest methods of inquiry and state-of-the-art knowledge.
+During Phase 1, students receive a thorough and sophisticated training in the latest methods of inquiry and state-of-the-art knowledge.
 The program is taught entirely in English.

-1. Training in the chosen field:
+1. Training in a chosen field

-2. Training in research:
+2. Training in research

 - Introduction to Statistical Methods in Research

-- Scale Development (theory of measurement)
+- Questionnaire and Scale Development

-- Qualitative Research Methods
+- Introduction to Qualitative Research

 - Regression Analysis